y00rhighness/terraform-beginner-bootcamp-2023/README.md

 }
 ```

-We have automated the tfrc generation workaround here [./bin/generate_tfrc_credentials](./bin/generate_tfrc_credentials) - but things appear to be horribly broken.
+We have automated the tfrc generation workaround here [./bin/generate_tfrc_credentials](./bin/generate_tfrc_credentials) - Also needed to add AWS keys into TF Cloud as sensitive variables.